Need to set up your integration for Dynamics 365 with Constant Contact bidirectionally using SyncApps?

 4.)
 Enable the "Want to integrate Marketing Metrics from your Constant Contact Campaigns such as Opens, Clicks, and Bounces back to Dynamics 365?
 Select this feature".
-This feature will then allow you to sync back the Constant Contact Campaign Responses such as opens, click, and bounces back to your CRM.
-For more information, please see the article here as you will need to set up the Campaign Response layout in your CRM:
+This feature will then allow you to sync back the Constant Contact Campaign Responses such as opens, click, and bounces back to your Dynamics 365.
+For more information, please see the article here as you will need to set up the Campaign Response layout in your Dynamics 365:

 Tap the "Next Step" button to proceed to Step 2 of the integration Set Up.

 5.)
 In Step 2 of the integration Set Up, select "Version 3" API version then tap connect.
 Next, Enter the Main List that you'll be using for the integration.
 You can specify a new list name as we will then create that as an email list in Constant Contact that serves as the Main List for this integration or you can use an existing list in Constant Contact.
 Just make sure that the spelling and characters are exactly the same.

 What is the Main List, and why do we need to define it in Step 2?

 During the sync process, a new list with the specified name will be created in Constant Contact if you name a new one.
 Yet, you can still use the names of your existing lists in Constant Contact, just make sure that it should be verbatim.